Introduction to Machine Learning: Markov chain sampling

 The formula is identical if both $Q_0$ and $P(x, \cdot)$ have p.d.f.'s with respect to a fixed reference measure $\mu$ on $\CB$ (for example, Lebesgue's measure when $\CB = \mR^d$), denoting these p.d.f's by $q_0$ and $p(x, \cdot)$.
 Then, the p.d.f. of the distribution of $ X_n$ given $X_{n+1}=y$ is

 where $q_n$ is the p.d.f. of $Q_n$.
 Note that the transition probabilities of the reversed Markov chain depend on $n$, i.e., the reversed chain is non-homogeneous in general.

-However, if one assumes that $Q_0 = Q$ is invariant by $P$, then $Q_n = Q$ for all $n$ and therefore $r_n(x,y) = p_*(x,y)$, using the previous notation.
+{\bf Time reversal for stationary chains.} However, if one assumes that $Q_0 = Q$ is invariant by $P$, then $Q_n = Q$ for all $n$ and therefore $r_n(x,y) = p_*(x,y)$, using the previous notation.
 In this case, the reversed chain has transitions independent of $n$ and its transition probability has density

 with respect to $Q$.
 In the discrete case, letting $p(x,y) = P(X_{n+1} = y\mid X_n=x)$, we have $ p_*(x,y) = p(x,y) / Q(y)$, so that the reversed transition (call it $\tilde p$) is such that

 i.e.,

 One retrieves easily the fact that if $p$ is such that there exists $Q$ and $\tilde p$ such that \cref{eq:reversed.discrete} is satisfied, then (summing the equation over $y$) $Q$ is an invariant probability for $p$.